-The Board of TCOL and I are presently drafting a Strategic Plan which sets out the strategy and direction for the future of TCOL, the TCO and the Scheme.
-This Strategic Plan will clearly define the purpose, mission and strategic goals of TCOL at a national level, understanding that the delivery of its core business will occur primarily in Victoria, New South Wales and Queensland.
+The Board of TCOL together with the TCO have finalised a Strategic Plan which sets out the strategy and direction for the future of TCOL, the TCO and the Scheme.

+This Strategic Plan establishes the purpose, mission and strategic goals of TCOL at a national level, understanding that the delivery of its core business will occur primarily in Victoria, New South Wales and Queensland.
+The Strategic Plan dovetails with the recent work done by the TCOL Board and TCO to strengthen the risk management framework of the company and in respect to its activities.
+That is, the risk management framework is embedded in the assessment of future strategic opportunities of the company.